Tampa Bay Buccaneers vs. New York Jets NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - New York is 3-5 overall, and 3-5 against the spread, at home.

-- In away games, Tampa Bay is 3-5 against the spread, and 5-3 overall.
+- This year in away games, Tampa Bay is 3-5 against the spread and 5-3 overall.

-- Tampa Bay has gone over the total in three of eight road games this year.
+- In three of eight away games this year, Tampa Bay has gone over the total.

 Powered by Data Skrive.